-The ding of bell above the door as you step in, the instant smell of waffle cone and fresh fruit for paletas overtake your senses as you walk up to the counter to gaze down at the multi-colored, multi-flavored ice cream options.
+The ding of bell above the door as you step inside, the instant smell of waffle cone and fresh fruit for paletas overtake your senses as you walk up to the counter to gaze down at the multi-colored, multi-flavored ice cream options.
 Cone or cup?
 Sundae or milkshake?
 Whatever you choose, be sure your summer treats are Made in Tennessee.

 Cool off from the summer heat with frozen treats from Mayfield Dairy.
 T.B.
 Mayfield Jr. purchased 45 Jersey cows in 1910 and began delivering milk to his neighbors in Athens, Tenn.
 The next generation picked up where he left off and in 1950 built the Southeast's most modern milk plant.
 Mayfield is one of the nation's leading dairies today.
 From fresh, cold milk to delicious ice cream flavors like Blueberry Cream Pie, Extreme Moose Tracks and Snickerdoodle, Mayfield continues to offer great selections for its customers.
 You can visit the factory 10 a.m. to 4 p.m.
 Monday, Tuesday, Thursday, Friday and 10 a.m. to 1 p.m.
 Saturday in Athens.

 Travel to Chattanooga, hailed as Outside Magazine's "Best Town Ever," for a visit to Clumpies and a stroll downtown.
 Named one of the best ice cream shops in America for 2015 by Thrillist, Clumpies has been serving the public generous portions of frozen dairy since 1999.
 Savor the creamy flavors Firecracker, which is Tutti Frutti ice cream mixed with Pop-Rocks, French Silk, which includes extra fie chocolate flakes, and a Southern favorite, Pralines and Cream.
 If you want a stripped down version of ice cream, choose The Sweet Cream which has nothing but milk, sugar, and cream.
-The store is open 11 a.m. to 10 p.m.

 Get your Wi-Fi and ice cream all in one place.
 Cream City in Cookeville serves its patrons 30 flavors (like Mocha Almond) that are hand-dipped and served by cup, cone, sundae, milkshake, sherbet freezes, and banana splits.
 Dairy-free options are plentiful as well.
 If you want a little kick to your treat, have a frozen frappe, iced coffee or lattee, Italian soda, or, for a healthy option, fresh smoothies.